mochoy/personal-site/src/assets/blog/internship_interview_questions/internship_interview_questions.md

 - Given a supply spec, design power architecture.

 ## Buck Converters
 Buck converter board routing is in PCB Design/Layout section.
+I often refer to the "on state" where the high-side FET is on and the diode/low-side FET is off and the "off state" where the low-side FET is off and the diode/low-side FET is on.

 - How does a buck converter work?
 - How to measure output voltage?